mihaescuionut/Car-Project/README.md

 https://car-app-ionut.herokuapp.com/

-You can edit or delete cars from database;
+You can edit, delete and add to favourite cars from database;